 c.
 Finding out the truth about your social media’s conversion value sometimes requires spending money or even third party studies of your analytics.

-Not every company can or will do all of that 20% or so of clients we’ve had who did both engagement and conversions AND looked at their metrics, we’ve always seen big benefits to running engagement ads in addition to conversion campaigns:
+Not every company can or will do all of that.
+But the 20% or so of clients we’ve had who did both engagement and conversions AND looked at their metrics, always saw big benefits to running engagement ads in addition to conversion campaigns:

 - Engagement ads usually spike organic search traffic and sales: Increased brand awareness from social engagement ads increases search engine searches for your brand name (people notice you more and think, “Oh what was that thing?
 Oh yeah that company… Let me search for that now…”), which gets you additional organic traffic and sales.
 When you see an organic traffic and sales spike after starting a new social ad campaign and not changing anything else, you have to be honest: it might have been that social awareness.
 Sometimes you can track that, if the social ads led to traffic, but if they didn’t, your website analytics can’t even track that, unfortunately.